AkshatAsthana1412/market-index/readme.md

+# 📊 Project Overview

+This project builds and tracks a custom equal-weighted index composed of the top 100 U.S. stocks by market capitalization.
+The index is updated daily to reflect changes in market cap, ensuring each constituent maintains an equal notional weight.

+Key features include:
+* Dynamic daily rebalancing based on updated market cap data
+* Accurate calculation of index performance and composition over the past month
+* Clean, modular Python codebase with extensible architecture
+* Final output in a well-formatted Excel report

 ## Steps to run the code:
 * Install the requirements from the requirements.txt by running the following command on the terminal : `pip3 install requirements.txt`
 * I used python 3.12 for dev.